Hi! I am Sunny :)

 I’m an undergraduate student majoring in Symbolic Systems and a coterminal student in Computer Science at Stanford University.
 I am very fortunate to be advised by Dan Jurafsky and Robert Hawkins.

-Outside of research, here are some things that I love: good books (modernist, feminist, sci-fi, satirical), black tea, running, hiking (with four limbs when it’s really steep), racquet sports (but not pickeball), and playing Merlin or Oberon in Avalon.
+Outside of research, here are some things that I love: good books (modernist, feminist, sci-fi, satirical), black tea, running, hiking (with four limbs when it’s really steep), tennis and badminton, and Avalon.
 One of my biggest dreams is to write an autobiographical fiction.

 Generation Space Size: Understanding and Calibrating Open-Endedness of LLM Generations.
 Sunny Yu, Ahmad Jabbar, Robert Hawkins, Dan Jurafsky, Myra Cheng.
 Pre-print, under review (2025).